-Prior to sitting for the ABC Certified Orthotic Assistant exam, each candidate is required to complete 500 or 1,900 hours (depending on pathway) of clinical experience.
+Prior to sitting for the ABC Certified Orthotic Assistant exam, each candidate is required to complete 1,900 hours of clinical experience.
 The following self assessment tool gives you a guideline for what areas you should focus on and the amount of time you should be spending in each area during this period.